dalibo/temboard/docs/installation.rst

 - openssl.
 - Python 2.6+ or 3.5+.
 Check with ``python --version``.
 - A running temBoard UI.
-- bash and sudo for setup script.
+- bash, curl and sudo for setup script.

 Now choose the method matching best your target environment.